Q: What is the "global refugee crisis"?

 Q: What progress has been made?

 A: The United Nations High Commissioner for Refugees (UNHCR) is leading the global coordination of responses to refugees, forcibly displaced communities and stateless people.
-New progress began with the New York Declaration for Refugees and Migrants, which paved the way for a consensus-driven effort that will result in a new Global Compact for Refugees in 2018.
+New progress began with the New York Declaration for Refugees and Migrants, which paved the way for a consensus-driven effort that resulted in the UNHCR affirming a new Global Compact for Refugees in December 2018.

-Q: What will the World Refugee Council do?
+Q: What does the World Refugee Council do?

 A: The World Refugee Council (WRC) is a group of leaders, innovators and influencers aimed at devising a new, predictable and cooperative refugee system.
-The Council will research and offer recommendations on how to best manage refugee movements proactively and comprehensively, based on the principles of international cooperation and responsibility sharing.
-Specifically, it will draw on technology, financing and international refugee law to advance a new vision for global cooperation for refugees.
+The Council researches and offers recommendations on how to best manage refugee movements proactively and comprehensively, based on the principles of international cooperation and responsibility sharing.
+Specifically, the Council's work draws on technology, financing and international refugee law to advance a new vision for global cooperation for refugees.